Reports

 With robust project economics, a clear and de-risked development plan in place, and strong financial backing, Goldfields is already an exceptionally compelling project.

-Add in catalysts like environmental permitting milestones, ongoing drilling, and longer-term technical work toward a prefeasibility study, together with a gold market that remains historically elevated despite recent volatility, and the potential opportunity becomes clearer.
+Add in catalysts like environmental permitting milestones and technical work toward a prefeasibility study, together with a gold market that remains historically elevated despite recent volatility, and the potential opportunity becomes clearer.

 This is even more true when you take a closer look at Fortune Bay’s disciplined approach to advancing the Goldfields project.
 Over the course of several years, the company has steadily and deliberately added value behind the scenes in anticipation of the strong commodities market we’re seeing today.